LorenzoBettini/javamm/README.md

 ### Eclipse update site

-Copy the following URL and paste it into your Eclipse "Install New Software" dialog ("Help" => "Install New Software..."), wait for the list of available features to show and select the latest version of "Java-- SDK feature".
-(The URL is NOT meant to be opened with a browser)
+Copy the following URL and paste it into your Eclipse "Install New Software" dialog ("Help" => "Install New Software..."), wait for the list of available features to show and select the latest version of "Javamm SDK feature".
+(The URL is NOT meant to be opened with a browser).
+TIP: use the "type filter text" to quickly filter the features, e.g., start typing "Javamm".

 **https<span></span>://dl.bintray.com/lorenzobettini/javamm/updates/**